 The Romanian painter George Mihal Vasilescu is not an amateur.
 He exhibited his work in Austria, France, Bangladesh and in Germany, in the Gallery “Kai Dikhas” in Berlin.
 Recently the painter made a series of portraits of famous manele artists, vocalists as well as musicians.
 With oil on canvas and gold leaf, the painter portrayed Florin Salam, Adrian Minune, Vali Vijelic and others, and also renowned bands like Taraf de Haïdouks, stars at international music festivals.

 From 2 July – 8 July 2014, the Romanian Peasant Museum in Bucharest hosted an exhibition of Vasilescu’s work, entitled “Confluence, influence – in art”.
 Four national Romanian TV channels and written media reported on the event.
 Also foreign press got involved.
 BBC for example was interested for making a documentary on the very musicians that the painter had portrayed.
 Other foreign media, from Germany, France, Austria and Canada, stepped in because of a smear campaign against the exhibition and the director of the museum, that had nothing to do with art.
 Local Romanians protested against portraying musicians from a Gypsy “subculture” in their mainstream culture museum.
-The exhibition should be closed, and the director (who received death threats) should resign.
+The exhibition should be closed, and the director (who received death threats) should quit his job.
 Protesters called it a scandal to exhibit portraits of Gypsies.

 Luckily the director, Virgil Stefan Nitulescu, refused “to censor art”.
 And also the curator, Pavel Susara, a top art expert in Romania, fully backed the painter.
 Both stood firm during the insulting Facebook campaign by Bogdan Dianocu, a Romanian politician (social democrat party).